Surprise! Our Brains are Built to Resist Organizational Change

 Steps to Manage Change

 To help us succeed at the process of organizational change, change management consulting experts outline steps to follow that are most likely to win employees over and encourage their commitment to the desired behaviors and goals.
-They rightfully recommend to ensure clear and frequent communication to explain why the change is necessary, to fill in the blanks of how the change will be implemented, to describe how it will affect each employee, and to inspire with the overall vision.
+They rightfully recommend to ensure clear and frequent communication to explain why the change is necessary, the urgency of the change, to fill in the blanks of how the change will be implemented, to describe how it will affect each employee, and to inspire with the overall vision for change.

 Two Big Reasons Our Brains Resist Organizational Change